It’s back … Robinson Cano’s power on display with a three-run homer to lift Mariners past Astros 7-4

 Normally, it’s the reigning AL Most Valuable Player, Jose Altuve, who torments Hernandez in these games.
 But with Altuve on the disabled list and scheduled to come back Tuesday, it was Gonzalez who provided the hitting torture.

-Gonzalez gave the Astros a 1-0 lead in the first inning, crushing a solo homer off the facade of the open-air portion of the Hit It Here Cafe in right field.
+Gonzalez gave the Astros a 1-0 lead in the first inning, crushing a homer off the facade of the open-air portion of the Hit It Here Cafe in right field.

 The Mariners answered with two runs in the bottom of the inning against Astros starter Gerrit Cole.
 Mitch Haniger led off with a single, advanced to third on Cano’s double to right and scored Jean Segura’s ground ball to shortstop.
 Cano later scored on Denard Span’s sacrifice fly to left field.